EU breaks promise of safe passage for 50,000 refugees | DW | 14.10.2019

-The EU has delivered only three quarters of a two-year program due to be completed by the end of October, DW has learnt.
+The EU has delivered only three-quarters of a two-year program due to be completed by the end of October.
 Among those left in limbo are people evacuated from Libya on a promise of resettlement in Europe.

 European governments, including the German government, have failed to deliver on a pledge to admit 50,000 refugees by this month, DW has learned.